qmk/qmk_firmware/docs/feature_macros.md

 SEND_STRING(SS_LCTL("a"));
 ```

-Which would send Left Control+`a` (Left Control down, `a`, Left Control up) - notice that they take strings (eg `"k"`), and not the `X_K` keycodes.
+Which would send `LCtrl`+`a` (Left Control down, tap `a`, Left Control up) - notice that they take strings (eg `"k"`), and not the `X_K` keycodes.

 #### Alternative Keymaps

-By default, it assumes a US keymap with a QWERTY layout; if you want to change that (e.g. if your OS uses software Colemak), include this somewhere in your keymap:
+By default, this feature assumes a US keymap with a QWERTY layout; if you want to change that (e.g. if your OS uses software Colemak), then include this somewhere in your keymap:

 ```c
 #include "sendstring_colemak.h"